Colomac Mine: Cleanup

 After being shut down in 1997 and abandoned shortly after by Royal Oak Mines, it transferred into the Canadian Government's hands and responsibility in mid-December 1999.
-In accordance with water licensing laws and regulations in Canada, Royal Oak Mines had posted a $1.5 million security deposit and in 1999 they were charged with cyanide dumping by the Federal Government.
-The government of Canada had estimated the cost of the cleanup at $70 million due to high levels of cyanide and ammonia content, as well as acid mine drainage.
+In accordance with water licensing laws and regulations in Canada, Royal Oak Mines had posted a million security deposit and in 1999 they were charged with cyanide dumping by the Government of Canada.
+The government of Canada had estimated the cost of the cleanup at million due to high levels of cyanide and ammonia content, as well as acid mine drainage.

 For the people of Indin Lake the tailing pond owned by the mine was at one stage threatening to overflow unless immediate action was taken to prevent a disastrous environmental impact.
 A public hearing was called to cancel the mine's license and to begin a cleanup.

-In 1999, the Department of Indian Affairs and Northern Development (DIAND) awarded a one-year, $2 million contract to a consortium of aboriginal businesses from DetonÇho Corporation, the Dogrib Rae Band and the North Slave Métis Alliance to undertake final reclamation activities at the Colomac Mine.
+In 1999, the Department of Indian Affairs and Northern Development (DIAND) awarded a one-year, million contract to a consortium of aboriginal businesses from DetonÇho Corporation, the Dogrib Rae Band and the North Slave Métis Alliance to undertake final reclamation activities at the Colomac Mine.
 The consortium conducted studies into contamination and took responsibility for on-going environmental monitoring and maintenance of the site.
 After the contract was awarded, Royal Oak Mine was finally charged under the Water Act and the Fisheries Act for the pollution it had caused, this was much too late, since the company was already in receivership.

 According to MineWatch Canada in a 2001 publication:

 "Now, the water license has not been changed, the money needed to clean-up the site is not forthcoming, and the Dogribs are faced with a potential catastrophe if the tailings pond overflows.
 Says Dogrib leader Ted Blondin: "I think there is a fiduciary responsibility that the federal government has to looking after the Dogrib interests, and these are the arguments that we will use towards ensuring that the quality of water and the work that has to be done for the cleanup is done."